AP-1132/322-homework-one/README.md

 # How to run app

-1. Open terminal and run
+1. Open the project in VSCode and in the VSCode terminal run:

 ```
 npx expo start